openvinotoolkit/anomalib/docs/source/tutorials/tiled_ensemble.rst

             - F1Score
             - AUROC
         threshold:
-            stage: joined_image # options: [individual_tile, joined_image]
+            stage: image # options: [tile, image]
             method: adaptive #options: [adaptive, manual]
             manual_image: null
             manual_pixel: null

 Metrics section overrides the one in model config.
 It works in the same way but in this case thresholding stage is also determined.
 Thresholding is done during training tile wise in every case.
-But we can also re-do it once all the tiles are joined with ``joined_image`` option.
+But we can also re-do it once all the tiles are joined with ``image`` option.

 .. code-block:: yaml